-When initialisation is complete the volumes will return to their previous levels and the next screen is displayed:
+When initialisation is complete the next screen is displayed:

 This screen displays the current date and time, shows the software version that is currently installed and displays the cinema number.
 The Panalogic Automation system is now ready to use.

 THE MAIN SCREEN